cthulhuplus/codenight/README.md

 * Could be broken down into smaller activities
   * Automate the provisioning of a web server; Apache, Nginx, Litespeed, etc... and PHP
   * Automate the provisioning of a database server; MySQL, MariaDB, PostGres, etc...

+Identify tasks/complex commands in your life/work that could be automated/scripted